20 colour illustrations

 Published by Butchers Hook Books, London, 2018.

-Jason Wilde’s Free Portrait Studio started life in 2009 under a railway bridge in Chalk Farm, London.
-Since then, 51 makeshift portrait studios were set-up inside a variety of venues in and around the London Borough of Camden.
-Visitors to these venues were then invited to have their portrait taken in return for a free A4 black and white portrait.
+Influenced by these early travelling practitioners, from 2009 until 2017 Jason Wilde’s Free Portrait Studio was assembled 51 times in a variety of venues in and around the London Borough of Camden.
+Visitors to those venues, that included a doctors surgery, a hospital, a library and two pubs, were then invited to have their portrait made in return for a free A4 black and white print.